bsnes-emu/bsnes/BESS.md

 An implementation needs handle size mismatches gracefully.
 For example, if too large MBC RAM size is specified, the superfluous data should be ignored.
 On the other hand, if a too small VRAM size is specified (For example, if it's a save state from an emulator emulating a CGB in DMG mode, and it didn't save the second CGB VRAM bank), the implementation is expected to set that extra bank to all zeros.

-#### NAME block

-The NAME block uses the `'NAME'` identifier, and is an optional block that contains the name of the emulator that created this save state.
-While optional, it is highly recommended to be included in every implementation – it allows the user to know which emulator and version is compatible with the native save state format contained in this file.
-When used, this block should come first.

-The length of the NAME block is variable, and it only contains the name and version of the originating emulator in ASCII.

 #### XOAM block

 The XOAM block uses the `'XOAM'` identifier, and is an optional block that contains the data of extra OAM (addresses `0xFEA0-0xFEFF`).
 This block length must be `0x60`.
 Implementations that do not emulate this extra range are free to ignore the excess bytes, and to not create this block.